-Current AP Courses: History of Art and Civilization, Biology, Physics, Calculus, Chemistry, European History, English III (Language & Composition), English IV (Literature & Composition), French, Music Theory, Spanish and History.
+Current AP Courses: History of Art and Civilization, Biology, Computer Science, Physics, Calculus, Chemistry, European History, English III (Language & Composition), English IV (Literature & Composition), French, Music Theory, Spanish and History.
 These courses are designated on the transcript by AP (Advanced Placement).

 Recent Immaculata graduates have attended the following colleges and universities, among others: